 Getting exposure to your business will mostly rely on how much work you are going to put into it.
 If you are going to do it all the way and post your business listing on every available website, then you can expect plenty of offers and inquiries in a relative amount of time.
 If you post on only one Site instead of ten, then you are likely to spend about ten times as long waiting to hear anything from potential buyers.
 Exposure is a numbers game and to win you must play it as such.

-About the author: Alissa Zucker is a paper writer at the essay writing service Mcessay.
+About the author: Alissa Zucker is a content writer at https://mcessay.com.
 She is interested in reading classic and psychological books which give her inspiration to write her own articles and short stories.